How To Choose The Right Hardwood Flooring Species

 To get reliable results the wood used in the test has been air-dried to a 12% moisture content.

-The Janka Hardness test also gives insight on how well a particular wood can take on dents and daily wear.
+The Janka Hardness test also gives insight into how well a particular wood can take on dents and daily wear.

 Because of the different characteristics of various wood species, the difference between wood hardnesses is substantial.